r-owen/seguin_web_server/README.md

     * Run the command **ls /dev/tty.usb\*** again.
 There should be one new entry, which is the name of the port connected to the loom.

-* If you are using a Raspberry Pi, I strongly recommend [setting a permanent host name](https://www.tomshardware.com/how-to/static-ip-raspberry-pi), you can always connect your web browser to the same address.
+* If you are using a Raspberry Pi, I strongly recommend [setting a permanent host name](https://www.tomshardware.com/how-to/static-ip-raspberry-pi), so you can always connect your web browser to the same address.
   This step is not necessary for macOS, because it always has a permanent host name.

 * If you don't know the host name of the computer, you can query it with command: **hostname**

 * Run the web server with command: **run_seguin_loom** ***port_name***

-  Note: special port name "mock" will run a simulated loom (no USB connection required).
+    * Special port name "mock" will run a simulated loom (no USB connection required).
       This can give you a chance to try out the user interface.

+    * If you want to clear out old patterns, you can add the --reset-db argument: **run_seguin_loom** ***port_name*** **--reset-db** or select Clear Recents in the pattern menu in the web interface, see below.

 * You may stop the web server by typing ctrl-C (probably twice).
-  Your current pick number and all uploaded patterns will be lost.

 ## Running the Loom

 Using any modern web browser, connect to the loom server at address **http://***hostname***:8000** where ***hostname*** is the host name you determined above.
 In the resulting window:

-* Upload one or more weaving pattern files (.wif or FiberWorks .dtx files).
+* Upload one or more weaving pattern files (standard .wif or FiberWorks .dtx files).
   You can push the "Upload" button or drop the files anywhere onto the web page (please make sure the page is gray before you drop the files).

 * Select the desired pattern using the "Pattern" drop-down menu.
+  The menu shows the 25 most recent patterns you have used.
-  You may switch patterns at any time, and the server remembers where you left off for each of them.
+  You may switch patterns at any time, and the server remembers where were weaving in each of them.
   This allows you to load several treadlings for one threading (each as a separate pattern file) and switch between them at will.

+* To clear out the pattern menu (which may become cluttered over time), select "Clear Recents", the last item in the menu.
+  This clears out information for all patterns except the current pattern.
+  If you want to get rid of the current pattern as well, first load a new pattern (or restart the server with the **--reset-db** command-line argument, as explained above).

 You are now ready to weave.